Station Square collapse: Professional negligence

 In 1989 the four engineers from the two engineering firms (Tammy Tacy and Associates, MSS Engineering (Structural) Ltd.) involved in the collapse were found guilty of incompetence, negligence or professional misconduct by a five-member panel of the professional engineers governing body.
 The panel noted inadequate design of the roof structure, including the support beams, failure to inspect the construction of the roof's assembly, and failure to direct or check the work on the project of the engineer in training who was directly managing the project.
 The panel also found that the engineers’ code of ethics had been breached by one of the firm's partners signing and applying his professional seal to plans and specifications that he had not prepared or supervised.
 Also faulted were the engineers for inadequately reviewing the structure before the collapse, including not noticing that lateral supports were missing.

 Between 1991 and 1994, the APEGBC also made recommendations and took actions in their professional governance geared towards preventing reoccurrence of the actions that led to the collapse.
 The Canadian Institute of Steel Construction took action to implement recommendations of the inquiry's report.

 Lawsuits

 There were several lawsuits resulting from the collapse.
 These included litigation by the developers against the general contractor, architects, and structural engineers; by the developers against the consultants' insurance companies; and by owners of the automobiles destroyed in the collapse against the developer, contractor, architects, engineers, and the supermarket.

 Re-opening

 The Save-On-Foods and rooftop parking structure was repaired, and the store operated until 2012.
-The complex was demolished in 2013 as part of a new development with a 35-story tower comprising condominium units, offices, and ground floor retail.
+The complex was demolished in 2013 as part of a new development with a 35-storey tower comprising condominium units, offices, and ground floor retail.
 The store reopened in a new space approximately half its previous size in late 2015 in this development.